PennyLaneAI/pennylane/pennylane/logging/README.md

 logger.info(f"Jacobian={jacfwd(lambda x: circuit(key1, x))(jnp.pi/3)}")
 ```

-We can examine the output of the log-statements, which shows debug level messages from JAX, and info-level messages for the given script (controlled by `[loggers.main]` in the config file).
+We can examine the output of the log-statements, which shows debug level messages from JAX, and info-level messages for the given script (controlled by `[loggers.__main__]` in the config file).
 To see PennyLane-wide debug messages, we can revert the PennyLane log level to debug, and rerun the script.
 There should be more output than previously observed.

-## Adding log-statements to the autograd execution pipeline
+## Adding log-statements to the interface execution pipelines

-Similarly, for autograd, where we have explicitly added log-statements to the execution pipeline:
+Similarly, for autograd (TF and Torch also), we can run examples that tie-into the execution pipeline for devices without backprop supports:

 ```python
 import pennylane as qml
 import logging